 The plot primarily concerns Kodai Sumio, in a fugue state becoming Mondo Sumio, embarking on a largely comedic, symbolic adventure to stop an airplane from blowing up on Lospass Island in Micronesia.
 However, he becomes trapped in what seems to be a time loop.

 During the adventure, the player will meet and read about the Sundance tribe indigenous to Lospass Island.
 (In Flower, Sun, and Rain, the name is instead, and accurately to the katakana, Latinized as “Sandance.”)
 While never stated outright, Uehara Kamui, mentioned multiple times, is implied to be one of the last surviving members of this tribe.
 As Rits, Tokio, and the narration reveal between them, the silver eyes originate on Lospass Island.
 As the Shelter Kids Project documentation indicates in “LifeCut,” Uehara’s silver eye came from a non-human animal, now revealed to be “cursed” hyenas the Sundance islanders traditionally bred and raised.
 Because Uehara had a silver eye implanted as a child, he is most likely a member of the Sundance tribe.
-Presumably the Sundance people used the silver eyes ritually so that the bearer could interact with spirits, as Tokio does with his silver eye.
-Consider that Tokio is identified as a “shaman” in “MISOGI.”
-This contradicts the notion that Uehara had two silver eyes, but this contradiction is also present in The Silver Case.
+This might contradict the notion that Uehara had two silver eyes, but this contradiction is also present in The Silver Case.